ordina-jworks/ordina-jworks.github.io/_posts/2019-02-18-vue-with-typescript.md

 7. [Conclusion](#conclusion)
 8. [Resources and further reading](#resources-and-further-reading)

-# Introduction
+# Vue with TypeScript, an introduction
 With the release of the Vue CLI 3 in August 2018, Vue now officially supports development in TypeScript.
 In September 2018, Evan You even announced that [the next version of Vue will be rewritten in TypeScript](https://medium.com/the-vue-point/plans-for-the-next-iteration-of-vue-js-777ffea6fabf){:target="_blank" rel="noopener noreferrer"}.
-This does not yet mean that you're forced to use TypeScript, it will still be optional.
+This does not yet mean that you are forced to use TypeScript, it will still be optional.
 TypeScript has numerous advantages such as static typing, transpiling of the latest ECMAScript features to older versions to support older browsers and much more.
 Especially the static typing is a very interesting feature for projects in a professional environment as it helps define more strict interfaces and provides documentation on how to use other developers their code.